Associate Professor of the Practice

 Phone: (979) 458-8016

-She is a member of the faculty team for the Leadership Academy for Development (LAD), based at Stanford University, which works with local partners in a number of countries to hold programs for high-level officials from government, the private sector, nonprofits, international agencies, and academic institutions.
+She is a member of the faculty team of the Leadership Academy for Development (LAD), based at Stanford University.
+LAD works with local partners in a number of countries to hold programs for high-level officials from government, the private sector, nonprofits, international agencies, and academic institutions.
 Workshops focus on public policy for private sector development, governance reform, and case teaching and writing.
-During the past five years, she has taught LAD workshops in Kenya, Thailand, Tunisia, Jordan, Iraq, Georgia, and Ukraine.
+During the past six years, she has taught LAD workshops in Kenya, Thailand, Tunisia, Jordan, Iraq, Republic of Georgia, and Ukraine.

 Dr. Hilderbrand’s publications include “Good Governance and the Sustainable Development Goals: Assessing Governance Targets” in Bjorn Lomborg, ed., Prioritizing Development: A Cost-Benefit Analysis of the United Nations’ Sustainable Development Goals (Cambridge University Press, 2018).
 She coedited Transformation, Business as Usual, or Slow Fitful Progress?
 Recent Public Sector Reforms in Mexico (2012, published in Mexico in Spanish).
 Her research interests are the politics of economic reform, development assistance, capacity development, reform of the state, and the role of politics and governance in development.
 At the Bush School, she is studying nonprofits along the US-Mexico border and the role of civil society in governance reform.
 She has experience managing development projects and has done consulting on capacity development and public sector reform for the United Nations Development Programme and the Inter-American Development Bank, among other organizations.